chenjie/v2ray-tls-websocket-nginx/README.md

 # v2ray-tls-websocket-nginx
 Are we doomed in the year of 2019?
 Is it gonna be like The Wandering Earth🌎?
-Fortunately, here comes the ULTIMATE V2Ray proxy configuration powered by the [Project V](https://v2ray.com/).
+Fortunately, here comes the V2Ray to the rescue, which is powered by the [Project V](https://v2ray.com/).

 > If you want to keep a *secret*, you must also hide it from *yourself*.
 (Shadowsocks)